SimoneAncona/simply2d/README.md

 ```ts
 drawPoint(color: RGBAColor, position: Position): void
 ```
-Draw a point on the screen
+Draw a point on the screen.
+Position is an object with the x and y properties.

 ### Canvas.drawLine
 ```ts